devndesk/chatgpt-telebot/README.md

 After you download the file, extract it into a folder and open the `env.example` file with a text editor and fill in your credentials.
 - `TELEGRAM_TOKEN`: Your Telegram Bot token
-  - Follow [this guide](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) to create a bot and get the token.

 - `TELEGRAM_ID` (Optional): Your Telegram User ID
   - If you set this, only you will be able to interact with the bot.
   - To get your ID, message `@userinfobot` on Telegram.